CodeShellDev/wol-dockerized/.github/templates/README.template.md

 {{{ #://examples/jellyfin.docker-compose.yaml }}}
 ```

-**WoL Dockerized** will respond with a `client_id`, which can be used to establish a **WebSocket connection** at:
+## WebSocket Updates

+The `/wake` endpoint returns a `client_id`.
+Use it to open a WebSocket connection:

 ```
 ws://wol-dockerized:7777/ws
 ```

-The WebSocket sends updates for each step of the process.
-The response contains:
+The WebSocket sends structured updates during the startup sequence:

-- `success`: `true` if the process finished successfully.
+- `success`: `true` when the process completes
-- `error`: `true` if the process failed.
+- `error`: `true` if startup fails
-- `message`: descriptive information about what happened.
+- `message`: descriptive status or error details

 ## Contributing